Remdox/Yolo11-Card-Detection-cpp/README.md

 # Instructions
 ## Requirements
--CMake version:
+* CMake version:
--OpenCV version:
+* OpenCV version:
--ONNXRuntime version: 1.21.0.
-The binaries are already bundled inside the project, in [external](./external) and CMake is already configured to find the binaries either in this folder or in the system's directories.
+* ONNXRuntime version: 1.21.0.
+The binaries are already bundled inside the project, in [external](./external) and **CMake is already configured to find the binaries either in this folder or in the system's directories**.
 If there are problems on using this library with CMake on Linux, you can manually install it:

-### LINUX
+**On LINUX**
 Option 1 - Automatic (system-wide) installation using the bash script:
 * Run [onnxruntime_Linux_install.sh](./external/onnxruntime_Linux_install.sh)
 * See section: [Runnning the project](#Running-the-project)